Our Networking Meeting Walkthrough

 Open networking session

 “Open Networking” is perhaps the best opportunity to meet with the other guests and regular members and to introduce yourself and your business.
-Coffee and Juice is provided and this networking session lasts around 30 minutes.
+Coffee, tea and juice is provided and this open-networking session lasts around 30 minutes.

 NETWORKING TIP: Try to meet with as many individuals as possible during this time and to avoid any in-depth discussions with just one or two members.
-In this way you are maximising your opportunity to meet with as many new people as possible.
+In this way, you are maximising your opportunity to meet as many new people as possible.

 Breakfast is served